mesosphere-backup/ansible-dcos/README.md

 This ansible playbook installs DC/OS and should run on CentOS/RHEL 7.
 The installation steps are based on the [Advanced Installation Guide](https://dcos.io/docs/1.7/administration/installing/custom/advanced/) of DC/OS.

+## (Optional) Create CentOS machines in AWS

+This repo includes the Terraform script `setup-aws.tf` to create the CentOS machines to run the Ansible script on.
+This script is just for testing purposes and you don't have to use it.

+- Run `terraform apply` to create the nodes on AWS

+There is also the script `setup-ansible.sh` that reads out the IPs from the machines created on AWS and creates the Ansible configuration files `group_vars/all/networking` and `hosts` by using the `.example` files as a template.

+- Run `bash ./setup-ansible.sh` to overwrite the Ansible configuration files.

 ## Steps for installation

 - Copy `host.example` to `hosts` and fill in the (public) IP addresses of your cluster.
+If you followed the steps above this is already done.
 For example:

 ```
 [workstations]